Sphereon-Opensource/did-uni-client/README.md

 webResolver = web.getResolver();

-// 2 times the uni-driver but for different DID-methods btcrResolver = getResolver('btcr');
+// 2 times the uni-driver but for different DID-methods uniResolvers = getUniResolvers(['btcr', 'eosio']);
-eosUniResolver = getResolver('eosio');

-//If you are using multiple methods you need to flatten them into one object const resolver = new Resolver({
+//If you are using multiple methods using the did-resolver pacakge you need to flatten them into one object const resolver = new Resolver({
   ...ethrResolver,
   ...webResolver,
-  ...btcrResolver,
-  ...eosUniResolver
+  ...uniResolvers
 })

 // Actual resolution